void-ppc/void-ppc-docs/README.md

 **Q:** Will multilib be supported?
 **A:** No, it is not planned.
 However, the compiler is built as bi-arch, which means `-m32` works, and you can have it emit 32-bit code.
 This is useful for low level stuff (e.g. GRUB, which needs to emit 32-bit big endian code independent on a libc) while not burdening the higher level infrastructure.
 If you really need to build or use 32-bit software, use a 32-bit chroot, it should work just fine.

+**Q:** I'm using big endian with an ASpeed VGA and colors are broken.
+**A:** This is a problem with the kernel `ast` driver.
+Since the fix appears to be non-trivial and there is no proper patch available, this is WONTFIX from our side.
+Either use a dedicated GPU (ideally PCIe, USB2 DisplayLink is known to work) or use little endian if you really need the `ast` to work properly.

 **Q:** How do I install this?
 **A:** https://github.com/void-ppc64/documentation/blob/master/INSTALL.md